S3 method for class 'sim_list'

 object

-a collection of spatial interaction models, an object of class sim_list
+a collection of spatial interaction models, a sim_list

 ...